MarkRBest/markrbest.github.io/_posts/2020-12-01-classifying-returns.md

 # Online classification

-The true test is whether the calibrated HMM is able to correctly classify the market state online.
-To do this we will fit the out of sample data and compare those with the labeled results from the offline labeler.
+The true test is whether the calibrated HMM can correctly classify the market state online.
+To do this we will fit the out of sample data and compare those with the labelled results from the offline labeller.

 If we look at the confusion matrix of the known out of sample labels